ejwatkins-astro/astroContours/readme.txt

 json       a way to save database data (usually dicts) in human readable format.
 It normally prefered over pickle for security reasons.

+Notes:
+Mask cataogue needs to have background values of zero, with the rest labelled using positive masks

 Here is an example using this for MUSE and JWST data
 ```python